30 Facts We Never Knew About Pandas

 Image Source: National Geographic

 Little panda cubs are natural-born climbers.
-Trees are basically their jungle gyms, and they use 'em to play, explore, and sometimes even nap.
-Climbing ain't just for fun, though; it's also a valuable survival skill they gotta learn to dodge predators and reach new feeding grounds.
-So, don't be surprised if you see a young panda halfway up a tree—they're just doin' what comes naturally.
+Trees are basically their jungle gyms, and they use them to play, explore, and sometimes even nap.
+Climbing isn't just for fun, though; it's also a valuable survival skill they have to learn to dodge predators and reach new feeding grounds.

 19. Protected Species